 After the keynote speaker the students will take the floor and give presentations on different scientific subjects.
 All students are welcome to give a 15 min presentation and the conference is one of the best opportunities you can find to practice talking in front of a large audience.
 Take the opportunity to practice the skill that employers value as one of the most important one an employee can have.
 If you want to give a presentation, read more under "To give a presentation" below.

 You can also contribute by being a feedback provider to one or several of the speakers.
 By giving valuable positive and constructive comments on their presentations you help them improve and at the same time practice your own skill to give and reflect on feedback.

 Should you participate by both giving a presentation and giving feedback (not necessarily during the same year) you will be given a certificate of your participation which can be a valuable addition to your CV.

-Naturally, all are most welcome to listen regardless of if you are a speaker or not.
+Naturally, all are most welcome to listen regardless if you are a speaker or not.

 Register to the conference

-All participants must register for the conference.
-Register here.
+All participants must register for the conference using the link above.

 To give a presentation

 Giving a presentation at the Student Conference is to give a 15 minute presentation in front of a larger audience of about 100 persons.
 The presentation may be about any scientific subject of your choice and the only limitation is that everybody in the audience should be able to understand, which means giving the presentation at a level which is common for all science students, regardless of if it is biology or physics.

 Presentations may be held in Swedish or English, whichever you prefer.
 You usually have a bigger toolbox of techniques when giving a presentation in the language you have the most experience with but depending on your goals whichever language may be suitable.